Allopurinol

 • Keeping your uric acid level below 0.36 mmol/L, will help stop your gout attacks.
 This may take 6 to 12 months of taking allopurinol every day.

-Blood tests: When you first start taking allopurinol, you'll need to have blood tests to monitor your uric acid levels every 4 weeks until the target level has been reached.
+When you first start taking allopurinol, you'll need to have blood tests to monitor your uric acid levels every 4 weeks until the target uric acid level has been reached.
 Then you'll need blood tests every 3 to 6 months to check your uric acid level and your kidney function.
-This can be done either at your clinic or pharmacy.
+This can be done either at the blood lab, your doctors clinic or at some pharmacies.

 Here are some things to know when you're taking allopurinol.
 Other things may be important as well, so ask your healthcare provider what you should know about.